Liberia: EPA, UNDP Enhance Environmental Data Sharing Platform

 According to a release from the EPA, the three-day event helped strengthened a pool of technicians from National Resources Management Institutions use the new technological innovation to collect, store and share environmental information.

-They also pleaded with the EPA and her partners to develop a users' manual to enable them easily use the platform.https://thenewdawnliberia.com/epa-holds-youth-environment-climate-action-summit/
+They also pleaded with the EPA and her partners to develop a users' manual to enable them easily use the platform.